uosyph/alx-backend-javascript/README.md

   </a>
 </p>

-# ALX Backend JavaScript - ES6, Node.js, and TypeScript
+# ALX Backend JavaScript - ES6, Node.js, and TypeScript.

 This repository contains a collection of projects developed during the ALX Backend Specialization Program, focusing on modern JavaScript (ES6), Node.js, and TypeScript.
 These projects cover essential backend development concepts and practices using JavaScript.